All scripture used for this site is taken from the King James Version of the Bible unless otherwise noted.

 Copyrights for JesusAlive.cc:

-Permission is given to copy, print, and distribute any of the studies on JesusAlive.cc as long those copies clearly show that they have been taken from JesusAlive.cc, with “author” name included (a “print” button can be found at the bottom of each study on the site, which will print it with the website, URL, and author name included).
+Permission is given to copy, print, and distribute any of the studies on JesusAlive.cc as long those copies clearly show that they have been taken from JesusAlive.cc, with “author” name included (a “print” button can be found at the top of each study on the site, which will print it with the website, URL, and author name included).

 Permission is given to use “excerpts” from studies on JesusAlive.cc when writing your own papers, books, or studies, as long as those excerpts include the URL for the JesusAlive.cc study you are taking the excerpt from.